Inverse scattering transform via affine map: applications to high-speed nonlinear optical communications: Theoretical Background

 \subsection{Nonlinear Schr\"odinger equation}

 An optical pulse is characterized by a duration $\tau_0$ and an electric field $u$.
-The main characteristics of an optical fiber include the chromatic dispersion $\beta$, the absorption coefficient $\gamma$, and the Kerr nonlinear correction $\alpha$ for the refractive index of the fiber, $n = n_0 + \alpha I$.
-Here $n_0$ is the linear refractive index and $I=|u|^2$ is the electric field intensity.
-The characteristic scales at which the dispersion and nonlinearity effects become noticeable have the following values $Z_D =\tau_0^2/\beta$ and $Z_{nl}=(\alpha I)^{-1}$ respectively.
-In-line optical amplifiers are incorporated into optical lines to compensate for fiber losses.
-The characteristic distance between amplifiers $Z_a \propto \gamma^{-1}$ depends on the absorption value $\gamma$.
-The evolution of light pulses in an optical fiber lines, after appropriate normalization, is described with sufficient accuracy by the nonlinear Schr\"odinger equation under certain conditions described in detail in \cite{hasegawa1990guiding, mollenauer2006solitons}:
+The main characteristics of an optical fiber include the chromatic dispersion $\beta$, the attenuation (loss) coefficient $\alpha$, and the Kerr nonlinearity coefficient $\gamma$.
+In standard fiber-optics notation, the Kerr effect gives an intensity-dependent refractive index $n = n_0 + n_2 I$, which leads to a nonlinear phase accumulation captured by the parameter $\gamma$ in the envelope model, where $n_0$ is the linear refractive index and $I=|u|^2$ is the electric field intensity.
+The characteristic scales at which the dispersion and nonlinearity effects become noticeable are $Z_D=\tau_0^2/\beta$ and $Z_{\mathrm{nl}}=(\gamma I)^{-1}$, respectively.
+In-line optical amplifiers are incorporated into optical links to compensate for fiber losses; the characteristic distance between amplifiers $Z_a \propto \alpha^{-1}$ is set by the attenuation $\alpha$.
+The evolution of optical pulses in fiber lines with $Z_{\mathrm{nl}}, Z_D \gg Z_a$, after appropriate normalization, can be described with sufficient accuracy by the nonlinear Schr\"odinger equation, under the conditions described in \cite{hasegawa1990guiding, mollenauer2006solitons}:

-where the nominal value of the electric field $u$ is the result of averaging over the interval $Z_a$.
+where the nominal value of the electric field $u$ is the result of path-averaging over one amplifier span of length $Z_a$.
+Here distributed loss and lumped amplification are averaged over one span, yielding an effective conservative evolution for the normalized envelope; this path-averaged model neglects span-to-span power variations and does not capture effects such as amplified spontaneous emission noise.
+Equation~\eqref{eq:nlse} is written in the focusing normalization (corresponding to anomalous dispersion in dimensional variables); the dispersion sign distinguishes anomalous and normal dispersion regimes.

 For the implementation of modulation formats in fiber-optic communication, time is conventionally divided into bit slots of duration $T$.
 Until the early 2000s, amplitude modulation formats were predominantly used.
 In this case, the slot containing the optical pulse corresponded to the logical ``1'', the empty slot corresponded to the logical ``0''.
 In the return-to-zero (RZ) format, the optical field intensity rises from zero to its peak and then returns to zero within each bit slot.
 In contrast, the non-return-to-zero (NRZ) format holds the field at a constant level for the duration of consecutive logical ``1'' slots, without returning to zero between bits.